-Join Anson Alexander for an in-depth discussion in this video Creating and configuring ticket queues, part of Up and Running with Mojo Helpdesk.
+Join Anson Alexander for an in-depth discussion in this video Creating and configuring ticket queues, part of Learning Mojo Helpdesk.

 - Ticket queues are one of the most important features of Mojo Helpdesk.
 They allow you categorize the tickets that are submitted to your Helpdesk, so that they can be assigned to the proper agent.
 In this video, we're going to set up a new ticket queue, and then later on in the course we're going to look at automations to see how we can automatically assign a new ticket that's been submitted to a particular queue to the proper agent so that it can be resolved.
 From my dashboard here in Mojo Helpdesk, I'm going to click on wrench icon at the top right corner and go to my Helpdesk Settings.